 "I know a little of what that's like."
 She was actually talking about being a muggleborn in a pureblood-only world, but knew that he would think it was because of her gender.
 "To have every door shut in your face."

 As expected, he assumed that she meant the era's gender-roles.
 But as he stuttered out a bizarre mixture of compliment and question, she turned to look at him for the first time.
 "You have no idea how to talk to a woman, do you?" she asked him, the ghost of a smile on her face.
 There was something so endearing about Steve's clumsy approach.
-It probably stemmed from previously having very assertive males in her life before—James and Severus both had romantic interests in her, and both were the forward type.
-Steve seemed to be harboring a bit of a crush; however, compared to them he was far less confident.
+It probably stemmed from previously having very assertive males in her life before—James and Severus both had romantic interests in her, but both were the forward type.
+Steve seemed to be harboring a bit of a crush, however, he was far less confident.
 Perhaps she could help him with that.

 He turned around and his eyes widened.
 She was surprised that he could look so similar yet so different.
 "Hi," he answered, shocked.

 "What're you doing here?" he questioned in obvious shock.

 "Officially I'm not here at all," she stated simply, sitting down on a box behind him.
 "That was quite a performance."

 "Yea, uh… I had to improvise a little bit.
 The crowds I'm used to are usually a bit more… uh... twelve."